OpenDroneMap/docs/source/arguments.rst

 :ref:`texturing-keep-unseen-faces<texturing-keep-unseen-faces>`
   Keep faces in the mesh that are not seen in any camera.
 Default:  ``False``

+:ref:`texturing-single-material<texturing-single-material>`
+  Generate OBJs that have a single material and a single texture file instead of multiple ones.
+Default:  ``False``

 :ref:`texturing-skip-global-seam-leveling<texturing-skip-global-seam-leveling>`
   Skip normalization of colors across all images.
 Useful when processing radiometric data.
 Default: ``False``